-The TPH is designed to be a platform where the Turkish learning KU affiliates and their family members can practice their Turkish conversational skills with native Turkish-speaking volunteers.
-It was formerly planned to be on campus as Turkish Coffee Hour, but in the current situation, we’ve decided to move things online since Spring 2020.
+The TPH is a platform where the KU affiliates and their family members who learn Turkish can practice their Turkish conversational skills with native Turkish-speaking volunteers.
+It was formerly planned to be on campus as Turkish Coffee Hour, but with the outbreak of COVID-19, we’ve decided to move things online since Spring 2020.
 All international students, faculty, staff, researchers, and their family members are welcome to join.

-The meetings are online and led by the volunteer Office of International Programs (OIP) staff members and other KU volunteers.
-The sessions are very enjoyable, and various topics are covered with role playings, games, conversations, and more.
+The meetings will be kept online this semester too and led by the volunteer KU members (Student, faculty, administrative staff).
+The sessions are very joyful, and we cover various topics with role-playing activities, games, conversations, and more.

 Once we are back on campus, the online TPH will continue as a Turkish Coffee Hour.